t-mcneal/miurl/README.md

     It is best to locally run a Flask application using a virtual environment.
 To get setup with a virtual environment, follow the quick [guide](https://flask.palletsprojects.com/en/1.1.x/installation/#installation)
-    on the Flask website, which has instructions for both Windows and Mac OS X. The guide will walk you through how to create a virtual environement within the project directory and install Flask in the environment.
+    on the Flask website, which has instructions for both Windows and Mac OS X. The guide will walk you through how to create a virtual environment within the project directory and install Flask in the environment.

     >> **Note:** The Flask guide uses the command line.
 If you are not familiar with terminal commands, read this
     >> [blog](https://scotch.io/bar-talk/10-need-to-know-mac-terminal-commands) by scotch.io to learn 10 commonly